Brendonovich/prisma-client-rust/docs/src/pages/getting-started/setup.md

     migrations/
 ```

-Below is an example of a schema that exists in a `prisma` folder,
+Below is an example of a schema located at `prisma/schema.prisma`.
-uses a SQLite database and generates the client at `src/prisma.rs`:
+It uses a SQLite database and generates the client at `src/prisma.rs`:

 ```prisma
 datasource db {